vartanbeno/sentiment-web-crawler/README.md

 3. `-m` or `--max`: maximum number of links to scrape.
 Default is 10.
 4. `-skip` or `--skip-crawl`: spider won't be run, and index/stats will be built from current results file.
 Default is false.

 If you intend to use that last one, no need to specify the others.
 You would obviously need to have run the crawler first, to generate a data set.
-Simple run:
+Simply run:

 ```
 python main.py -skip